The Shopkeeper Project

 This exciting project will make a priority to reach out and engage with a wide and diverse audience.

-Throughout the research and development, the artists will organise outreach visits in mental heath charities and groups, bringing dance and theatre in new fields.
+Throughout the research and development, the artists have organised outreach visits in mental heath charities and groups, bringing dance and theatre in new fields.

-Workshops, classes, conversations and invitations to sharing will be put in place, gathering feedback and making sure the work remains relatable and accessible to a broad audience.
+Workshops, classes, conversations and invitations to sharing have been put in place, gathering feedback and making sure the work remains relatable and accessible to a broad audience.

 A call-out campaign was put in place to develop a way to connect audiences with the creative process, asking for their input, to share stories of mental health and their relationship to the topic.

-A series of interviews with independent business owners will also take place this year.
+A series of interviews with independent business owners also took place.